History of Paraguay: Paraguayan War

+Drawing from a Paraguayan trench newspaper showing two Paraguayan women fighting a jaguar alone during the war.

-Apart from some victories on the northern front, the war was a disaster for Paraguay.
+Despite some victories on Mato Grosso and on the defense of Humaitá, the war was disastrous for Paraguay.
 Paraguayan army units arrived in the Argentine province of Corrientes in April 1865.
 By July, more than half of Paraguay's 30,000-man invasion force had been killed or captured.
 By 1867, Paraguay had lost 60,000 men to casualties, disease, or capture, and another 60,000 people – slaves and children – were called to duty.

-In February 1868 two Brazilian warships sailed up the Paraguay River.
-On 24 February they entered the port of Asunción, shelled the city and left, without attempting to capture it.
-During this time López was not in Asunción and perceived the defensive actions that were taken by his government, including his vice-president and brothers, as a conspiracy against his rule.
-In his base at San Fernando, López organized a wave of torture and executions against the supposed conspirators.
+As the Paraguayan fortunes wound down, López organized a wave of torture and executions against supposed conspirators to his rule, including most foreigners still in the country and his brothers.
 Many victims were stabbed to death in order to save ammunition, their bodies dumped in mass graves.
-Solano López's hostility even extended to Charles Ames Washburn, the United States Ambassador to Paraguay.
-Only the timely arrival of the United States gunboat Wasp saved him from arrest.

-By the end of 1868, the Paraguayan army had shrunk to a few thousand soldiers, many of them children and women.
-Cavalry units operated on foot for lack of horses.
-Infantry battalions armed only with machetes attacked Brazilian ironclad warships.
-"Conquer or die" became the order of the day.
+By the end of 1868, as the Pikysyry campaign approached its end, the Paraguayan army had shrunk to a few thousand soldiers, many of them too young or old.
+Cavalry units operated on foot for the lack of horses, and infantry went out on canoes to try to take over ironclads.
 On 30 December, the Paraguayan Army was defeated at the Battle of Angostura and the Allies entered Asunción.
-Solano López held out in the northern jungles for another fourteen months, while the Paraguayan population endured another massacre under Solano López's orders, as well as more humiliating losses on the battlefield (e.g., the Battle of Piribebuy and the Battle of Acosta Ñu).
+Solano López held out in sparsely populated north of the country for another fourteen months, while the Paraguayan population endured another massacre under Solano López's orders, as well as more humiliating losses on the battlefield (e.g., the Battle of Piribebuy and the Battle of Acosta Ñu).

 Solano López's death on 1 March 1870 at the Battle of Cerro Corá marked the end of the Paraguayan War.
-1870 marked the lowest point in Paraguayan history.
 Hundreds of thousands of Paraguayans had died.
-Paraguay endured a lengthy occupation by foreign troops and ceded large patches of territory to Brazil and Argentina.
+Paraguay endured a lengthy occupation by foreign troops which ended only in 1876 and nearly all territorial disputes with Argentina and Brazil were settled to its disfavour.

-Under occupation, 1870–76

-Paraguay after the war with main battle sites (in yellow).
-Gran Chaco not included as it was still a disputed territory.